MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

 > - If the network controller contains any objects which are not present in the VMM DB, then the  VMM will not refresh (even if those objects are created by using VMM earlier).
 Delete those objects from NC and recreate the objects from VMM to manage these objects from VMM again.

 ### Refresh port ACLs
-1. Get all the NC managed port ACLs from the VMM server by using the following cmdlet:
+1. Get all the NC-managed port ACLs from the VMM server by using the following cmdlet:

     ```powershell

     $portACLs = Get-SCPortACL | Where-Object {$_.ManagedByNC -eq $True}

     ```
-2. Run the **Read-SCPortACL** cmdlet on all the NC managed port ACLs to refresh.
+2. Run the **Read-SCPortACL** cmdlet on all the NC- managed port ACLs to refresh.

     ```powershell
     foreach($portACL in $portACLs)